-Genzyme is required to pay the Company for specified regulatory and commercial milestones, if achieved (up to \$645.0 million across all programs).
-The regulatory approval milestone payment range from \$40.0 million to \$50.0 million per milestone.
-The commercial milestones range from \$50.0 million to \$100.0 million per milestone.
+Genzyme is required to pay the Company for specified regulatory and commercial milestones, if achieved, up to \$645 million across all programs.
+The regulatory approval milestones are payable upon either regulatory approval in the United States or regulatory and reimbursement approval in the European Union and range from \$40.0 million to \$50.0 million per milestone, with an aggregate total of \$265 million.
+The commercial milestones are payable upon achievement of specified annual net sales in each program and range from \$50.0 million to \$100 million per milestone, with an aggregate total of \$380 million.

 In addition, to the extent any Split Territory Licensed Products or the Spinal Muscular Atrophy Licensed Product are commercialized, the Company is entitled to tiered royalty payments ranging from the mid-single digits to mid-teens based on a percentage of net sales by Genzyme.
+Genzyme is entitled to receive tiered royalty payments related to sales of Split Territory Licensed Product ranging from the low-single digits to mid-teens based on a percentage of net sales by Genzyme.
 Genzyme is entitled to receive tiered royalty payments related to sales of Split Territory Licensed Product ranging from the low-single digits to mid-single digits based on a percentage of net sales by the Company depending on whether the Company uses Genzyme technology in the Split Territory Licensed Product.
 If Genzyme elects to co-commercialize VY-HTT01 in the United States, the Company and Genzyme will share in any profits or losses from VY-HTT01 product sales.